-It was by absolute chance that I started in the handycraft business, i lived in Graça (Lisbon) and worked in a publicity agency.
+It was by absolute chance that I started in the handicraft business, living in Graça (Lisbon) and working in a publicity agency.
 A lot of foreign people would visit local houses around the city, and I was no exception.
-A friend of mine (German roots) used to make silver wire jewelry.
-I remember i really appreciated the way he worked with all those materials.
-Briefly after he travelled to his country, but left all his stuff at home (three pliers, a silver wire roll and some beads and semi-precious stones).
-He told me “if one day you need to use it, go ahead”.
+A friend of mine (German roots) used to make silver wire jewelry, I remember I always admired and appreciated the way he worked with all those materials.
+Shortly after he travelled to his country, leaving all his stuff at home (three pliers, a silver wire roll, some beads and a couple of semi-precious stones).
+He told me “If one day you need to use them, go ahead”.

-As I used to sell near Palácio Foz, one day I was invited to do a Handicraft Exhibition there, by the hand of Dr. Margarida from Caritas (It was my first exhibition experience, back in 1982.)
-I also exhibited in “Estufa Fria” in the same year and in the year after.
-I also started doing art schools in Lisbon, at the “Cidade Universitária” campus.
+As I used to sell around Palácio Foz, I was invited to do a Handicraft Exhibition there, organized by Dra.
+Margarida from Caritas.
+It was my first ever exhibition back in 1982.
+Around that same year I exhibited in “Estufa Fria” and that consecutive year.
+I also started art school in Lisbon, at the “Cidade Universitária” campus.

-One day I went to try out the Flea Market (Feira da Ladra) at Lisbon and I met a craftsman who worked on leather.
-After some time I went to live with my family for Lexim (Mafra), and worked for him.
-This was my first contact with leather, making sandals, belts, purses etc. He also dismissed me a part of the house until I had my own home there.
+One day I decided to try and sell at the Flea Market (Feira da Ladra) in Lisbon, and I came across a craftsman who worked on leather pieces.
+After some time, I went to live with my family in Lexim (Mafra) and started working for him.
+That was my first contact with leather, making sandals, belts, purses etc. Since I didn’t have my own place, he trusted me to live with him until I got a home.

-It was thanks to Vilar de Mouros festival and a subsidy that Caritas gave me (30.000 Escudos – About 150 euros) that I created my independence (from home) and made my first workshop.
+It was all thanks to the Vilar de Mouros festival and the aid that Caritas gave me (30.000 Escudos – 150 Euros give or take) that I finally settled my independence (from home) and created my first workshop.
 Bought tools and a couple of raw materials, and from that point on I started working only at the Flea Market on Tuesdays and Saturdays.
-I also started to provide handicraft for some shops in the Cascais, Sintra and Lisbon where I would supply some of my pieces.
+I also began a partnership with some local shops in Cascais, Sintra and Lisbon where I would supply some of my pieces.

-In 1999 I returned to the national handicraft fairs, and my participation in them was extended until 2017.
+Since 1999 I’ve returned to the national and local handicraft fairs, and my participation was vigorous till 2017.

-Valeriano Cousas em Couro is born thanks to my participation in medieval fairs and markets from 2002 to 2017 all over the country.
-All these events enhanced and fortified my activity in various ways, making me create new products based on the medieval theme.
+Valeriano Cousas em Couro was born thanks to my participation in medieval fairs and markets from 2002 to 2017 all over the country.
+All these events enhanced and fortified my activity in several ways, always trying to create new products based on the medieval theme.

-Between the year 2004/2005 in Felgueiras I gave professional training in the course “The Art of working the Leather”.
+Between 2004 and 2005 I gave professional training in the course “The Art of Working The Leather” in Felgueiras.

-Valeriano is a Unipersonal craft company.
-All the pieces are drawn, cut, punched and sewn manually or with the help of manual machines.
+Valeriano is a unipersonal craft company.
+All pieces are drawn, cut, needled and sewed manually or with the help of a couple of manual machines.
 Man-made fur thread or shoemaker’s yarn is used in its manufacture.
-A great percentage of the skins which i work with is treated with vegetal origin products, being thus environmentally friendly.
-I only work with bovine, goat and ovine skins.
+A great percentage of the skins I work with is treated with vegetal based products, being environmentally friendly.
+I merely work with bovine, goat and ovine skins.

-In the present day I continue to work with skins but new raw materials were introduced, such as cork, printed fabric and wood.
-I seek a current and rejuvenated approach to the old craft that I embraced and that with great pleasure, love and honor I continue to do.
+To this day I work with skins, however new raw materials were introduced such as cork, printed fabric and wood.
+I seek an ongoing and rejuvenated approach to the art I started making back then with a great amount of pleasure, love and honor and I continue to do.

 Buying something handmade is to buy something made by someone who cares.
 Each piece is as unique as you are!